jronallo/iiif-image/readme.md

 `iiif --help` and see usage.

 Besides converting single images, the CLI is capable of taking a directory of JP2 images and converting each to multiple derivatives.
 This tool allows for warming an image server cache with pre-rendered images.
-Eventual goal is to support a Level 0 image server.
+Eventual goal is to support a Level 0 image server with correct sizes in info.json.

 It allows for creating a profile in YAML to set the host, IIIF compliance level, and URL parameters for creating images.
 See an example in `config/profile.yml`.